Inside the multi-day meltdown at Newark airport

 “You cannot expect humans to function at their highest level for sustained periods of time with this kind of pressure on them.”

-CNN’s Lauren Mascarenhas, Rene Marsh, Zoe Sottile and Holly Yan contributed to this report.
+CNN’s Lauren Mascarenhas, Holly Yan, Rene Marsh and Zoe Sottile contributed to this report.

 The-CNN-Wire